#1 A new take on classic fairytales

 #5 Great character designs

-While the anime doesn’t go too far in altering the contents of the classic stories it visits, it does go wild with stylizing its characters.
+While Grimm’s Notes doesn’t go too far in altering the contents of the classic stories it visits, it does go wild with stylizing its characters.
 The designs that result from this are so memorable and appealing that I honestly considered looking into the gacha game attached to this series.

 The designers play a delicate balancing game where they want their characters to look like cool, modern anime heroes while also keeping the centuries-old inspirations clearly identifiable.
 It succeeds at this amazingly well and had me constantly looking forward to what tales we’d jump to next and how the characters there would look.
 By far my favorite designs, however, were those few times where they turned the more cartoonish characters into anime hotties, as is the case in the picture above with the March Hare from Alice in Wonderland.